Non-Resident IFI 2026 (French Wealth Tax): Who Is Taxable, What to File, What to Deduct

 - The usufructuary is taxed on the full ownership value.

-A family SCI allows ownership to be split across multiple family members and enables a liquidity discount to be applied to share values — subject to meeting the criteria accepted by the tax authorities.
+A family SCI allows ownership to be split across multiple family members and enables a liquidity discount to be applied to share values, provided it can be justified case by case.

 - Link each debt to a specific property in notarial deeds or SCI articles of association;